iiAku/kolibri-frontend/documentation/online-docs/contracts/token.md

 ## Overview

 Details of the `token` contract are omitted since the FA1.2 standard is well understood and described extensively elsewhere.
-Instead, we opt to discuss specifics in the Kollibri system.
+Instead, we opt to discuss specifics in the Kolibri system.

 The `token` contract controls the `KUSD` tokens.
-Tokens are specified in 10^18 precision, as are all values in Kollibri.
+Tokens are specified in 10^18 precision, as are all values in Kolibri.
 The administrator of the token contract is the `minter` contract, who controls minting and burning of `KUSD` tokens based on it's own internal logic.

 # Upgrade Path